minhkhoi0975/Third-Person-Shooter/README.md

     - Add impulse to the dead body when it is shot.
   + Gameplay:
     - Create blueprints for doors, moving platforms, and launchpads.
-  + Animation:
-    - Add reloading animation for the characters.